tylerbutler/engineer/engineer/docs_source/dev/plugins.rst

 All plugins inherit the some methods from :class:`~engineer.plugins.core.PluginMixin`.
 Note that you should not subclass the mixin yourself; rather, you should subclass one of the relevant plugin base classes below.
-The PluginMixin class is documented only for completeness.
+The :class:`~engineer.plugins.core.PluginMixin` class is documented only for completeness.

 .. autoclass:: engineer.plugins.core.PluginMixin
    :members: